cns0x/cia-app.py/README.md

 * requests module ([Download](http://docs.python-requests.org/en/latest/user/install/))

 ##Usage:
-Use the script by giving 2 turkish mobile numbers(without 0) as arguments, and numbers registered to cia-app between these two arguments will be shown on the screen.
+Script takes 2 turkish mobile numbers(without 0) as arguments.
+As a result, numbers that are registered to cia-app between these two arguments will be shown on the screen.
 First mobile number must be bigger than the second number.

 ./cia-app.py 5XXXXXXXXX 5YYYYYYYYY